 If you live in an area prone to ticks, you had better learn a dog tick removal method that works for you.
-The best way of removing ticks is one where:
+The safest way of removing ticks is one where:

 The best dog tick removal tool I've ever used is the Ticked Off tool.